 Other fish worth eating include:

 All of them contain Omega-3s.
-Again, this kind of fish is great to eat for a meal the night before taking a test.
+These fish are great to eat for a meal the night before taking a test.
 If you’re adventurous, you can take some sardines with you for a snack.

 Many diets today ignore most carbohydrates, but you should eat some carbs before a test.

-However, not all sugars are made equal.
-Simple sugar, like what’s found in candy and soda, burns up fast and doesn’t provide consistent energy.
+Not all sugars are equal.
+Simple sugar, like what’s in candy and soda, burns up fast and doesn’t provide consistent energy.

-However, complex carbs provide much more energy and are healthier than simple sugars.
-Also, there are plenty of options to choose from:
+Complex carbohydrates provide more energy and are healthier than simple sugars.
+There are plenty of options to choose from too:

 - Fresh Fruits